-MLC case is defined as "after a detailed history and physical examination of the patient, thinking that some investigation or procedure by law enforcement agencies is required to establish the responsibility for the case as per the law".(10) MLC cases include assaults, road traffic accidents, sexual abuse, electrical injuries, poisoning, snake bites, burns, attempted suicide, hanging, etc. At present in India, casualty medical officers (CMO) are trained in proper documentation, police intimation, and managing medico-legal records.
+(MLC) should be based on sound professional judgment, after a detailed history taking and that some investigation or procedure by law enforcement agencies is required to establish the responsibility for the case as per the law".(10) MLC cases include assaults, road traffic accidents, sexual abuse, electrical injuries, poisoning, snake bites, burns, attempted suicide, hanging, etc. At present in India, casualty medical officers (CMO) are trained in proper documentation, police intimation, and managing medico-legal records.